Zhongdao/UniTrack/README.md

 ![tasksframework](docs/tasksframework.png)

 ### Tasks
 We classify existing tracking tasks along four axes: (1) Single or multiple targets; (2) Users specify targets or automatic detectors specify targets; (3) Observation formats (bounding box/mask/pose); (2) Class-agnostic or class-specific (i.e. human/vehicles).
-We mainly expriment on 5 tasks: **SOT, VOS, MOT, MOTS, and PoseTrack**.
+We mainly experiment on 5 tasks: **SOT, VOS, MOT, MOTS, and PoseTrack**.
 Task setups are summarized in the above figure.

 ### Appearance model
 An appearance model is the only learnable component in UniTrack.
 It should provide universal visual representation, and is usually pre-trained on large-scale dataset in supervised or unsupervised manners.
 Typical examples include ImageNet pre-trained ResNets (supervised), and recent self-supervised models such as MoCo and SimCLR (unsupervised).